Blue flu: Reasons

 Sometimes the proclaimed reason masks something else, such as when enforcing an unpopular decision is claimed to be a contract violation.

-In the view of police abolitionist Josie Duffy Rice blue flu is the result of: calls for police accountability or a perceived public critique of policing or police culture of any kind, of in an attempt to blackmail the public into abandoning attempts at police reform and/or removing public officials who advocate accountability.
+In the view of police abolitionist Josie Duffy Rice, blue flu can be the result of calls for police accountability or a perceived public critique of policing or police culture of any kind, in an attempt to blackmail the public into abandoning attempts at police reform and/or removing public officials who advocate accountability.

 In popular culture

 In Mr. Monk and the Blue Flu, a novel based on the TV series Monk, the main character is given a chance to return to his city's police force during a labor dispute.
 It's distasteful to him that "he'll be a 'scab'."
 A blue flu strike was also a background premise to "The Party's Over", a season 5 episode of CSI NY, aired in 2009; as well as an eponymous episode of Brooklyn Nine-Nine in 2021.

-The idea of the Blue Flu was referenced in the Babylon 5 episode By Any Means Necessary in 1995, with respect to a labour strike.
+The idea of blue flu was referenced in the Babylon 5 episode By Any Means Necessary in 1995, with respect to a labour strike.

-"Barney Miller", a sitcom about NYPD detectives in a Greenwich Village precinct, ran a two-part Blue Flu episode called "Strike" in March 1977.
+In Barney Miller, a sitcom about NYPD detectives in a Greenwich Village precinct, the two-part episode "Strike" depicts a blue flu strike.